debiki/talkyard-prod-one/README.md

 Provision an Ubuntu 20.04 server with at least 2 GB RAM, for example at [Digital Ocean](https://www.digitalocean.com/).

-Point a domain name, say, `talkyard.your-website.com`, to the server's IP.
+Point a domain name, say, `talkyard.your-website.com`, to the server IP address.

 Installation instructions